NirmalaAbothu/user-directory-01.30.2021/README.md

-    * Sort the table by Name column category in header row of table(Click on a  Name column category to sort by that column in ascending or descending order.
+    * Sort the table by Name column category in header row of table(Click on a  Name column category to sort by that column in ascending or descending order).

-    * Enter a search in the search box to query of the  Name column(Filter the users by at first and last name property)
+    * Enter a search in the search box to query of the  Name column(Filter the users using first and last name property)

--    When we enter character or characters in search box,then the user's list will be displayed who has the same charcter or charactes in their first and last name.

--    Filter the users using user's firstname and last name.
+-    Filter the user's list using user's firstname and last name.

--    Sort the users using coulmn name "Name" in table header row.
+-    Sort the user's list using coulmn name "Name" in table header row.

 ## Implemented the following functionalities

 ### Get the Random User's List:

--    To get the random users using API("https://randomuser.me/api/?results=200") and display information as a table including user's Image,Name,E-mail,Phone and DOB in UI.
+-    To get the random users using API("https://randomuser.me/api/?results=200") and display information as a table in UI.

-### Filterted the User's List using user's first and last name
+### Filterted the User's List with onChange event and Javascript filter method.

--    When we enter character or characters in search box,then the user's list will be displayed who has the same charcter or charactes in their first and last name.
+-    When we enter character or characters in search box,then the user's list will be displayed who has the same charcter or charactes in user's first and last name.

-### Sort the user(ascending/descending) by clicking Name column in header row.
+### Sort the user's list(ascending/descending) with JavaScript sort method.

 ## Built With